GraniteWMS/GraniteDocs/docs/integration/accpac/sdk-provider.md

 | Batch                | LOTNUMF    | N        | ICICEDL      ||
 | ActionQty            | QTY        | N        | ICICEDL      ||

-#### ***ISSUE
+### ***ISSUE

+!!! note
-**`Take Note`** Requires custom module (Pacific Technology Solutions' Internal Issues) Granite Document Description must be set to "NormalPick" to ensure that we post to an existing document in Accpac.
+    Requires custom module (Pacific Technology Solutions' Internal Issues) Granite Document Description must be set to "NormalPick" to ensure that we post to an existing document in Accpac.
     If this is not set, we still post to an existing document with matching Number when one is found - however if a matching document is not found we create it (DynamicIssue).
     Can be used with multiple Granite Transaction Types, set the Process' IntegrationMethod to ISSUE to post.
     Granite Transactions must be linked to a document with a number matching the Accpac Internal Issue Number

 - Granite Process IntegrationMethod: **ISSUE**
 - Accpac: **II Internal Issues** Custom module (Pacific Technology Solutions' Internal Issues)

-#### ***MATERIALALLOCATION
+### ***MATERIALALLOCATION

+!!! note
-**`Take Note`** Granite Document Description must be set to CONTRACT/PROJECT/CATEGORY (in that order with slashes separating them).
+    Granite Document Description must be set to CONTRACT/PROJECT/CATEGORY (in that order with slashes separating them).

 - Granite Process IntegrationMethod: **MATERIALALLOCATION**